 Reusable food service ware is also an option to comply with this law.
 Durable, washable, reusable, non-single-use disposable cups, plates, bowls, trays, containers and utensils are allowed.

-Reusable Food Service Ware IS the Best Environmental Choice
+Reusable Food Service Ware IS A GOOD Environmental Choice

 High-quality reusable food service ware has the potential to replace over hundreds of single-use disposable ones over its lifetime.
-Reusable ware reduces litter and conserves natural resources making them the best choice!
+Reusable ware reduces litter and conserves natural resources making them a good choice!
 Certified compostable paper food service ware is another alternative to single-use plastic or expanded polystyrene.

 Disposable food service ware such as utensils (e.g. forks, spoons, chopsticks and straws) and lids are not prohibited under this law, however, the County of Hawai‘i encourages food vendors to choose environmentally preferable alternatives like reusable or certified compostable ware.